christophergandrud/cv/cv_web/Gandrud_cv_web.md

 ### Peer reviewed articles

+- Statistical Agencies and Responses to Financial Crises: Eurostat, Bad Banks, and the ESM.
+With Mark Hallerberg.
+Forthcoming at *West European Politics*.

 - Two Sword Lengths Apart: Credible commitment problems and physical violence in democratic national legislatures.
 Forthcoming at the *Journal of Peace Research*.